 Reach for this book when your child is facing an environment that feels colorless, restrictive, or inherently unfair.
 It is an essential tool for parents helping children navigate 'in-between' times where they may feel a loss of control or a sense of sadness about their surroundings.
 Through the lens of the Japanese American internment experience, the story explores how internal creativity can act as a bridge to resilience.
 While the historical context is heavy, the focus remains on Mari, a young girl who finds her voice in an art class.
 By planting sunflowers in the desert dust, she learns that beauty can be cultivated even in the harshest conditions.
 This bilingual English and Japanese edition is perfect for children aged 6 to 10, offering a gentle but honest entry point into discussions about social justice, emotional expression, and the enduring power of hope.

-The book addresses systemic racism and forced relocation directly but through a child's perspective.
+The book depicts the emotional impact of forced relocation on a child, including feelings of loss, confusion, and injustice.
+Be prepared to discuss the historical context of Japanese American internment during WWII and the unfairness of Mari's situation.
 The approach is realistic and secular, focusing on the psychological impact of confinement.
 The resolution is hopeful but grounded in the reality that the situation remains unfair.

 An 8-year-old who is a quiet observer, perhaps feeling overwhelmed by a recent move or a situation where they feel their agency has been taken away.
 It is perfect for the 'artistic soul' child who uses drawing to think through problems.